dsrichard97/cdc_births/questions_and_answers.md

 Marin County, CA, has the highest average age of mothers.
 This might suggest demographic trends like later pregnancies in life, which could be associated with socio-economic factors.
 Further research is needed.

 County with the Lowest Average Pre-Pregnancy BMI:
 New York County, NY, shows the lowest average pre-pregnancy BMI.
 This could be indicative of health and lifestyle patterns within this population.
+Again, further research is needed.

 Comparison of Counties in Terms of Maternal Characteristics: